-To configure the Intel[®] RAID Controller SRCSASPH16I, a set of interfaces known as the IOCTL interface has been developed to allow an application to issue commands to the controller through the driver.
+To configure the Intel[®] RAID Controller SASMF8I, the I/O Controller (IOCTL) interface has been developed to allow an application to issue commands to the controller through the driver.
 Commands that determine adapter properties and change the parameter settings can be issued.
 The API package defines a higher level of commands and functions for developers who want to configure the RAID adapters from their own utility.
 This is implemented as a 32-bit dynamic link library (DLL) for Microsoft Windows operating systems and through a set of binaries for other operating systems.
 Access to the API libraries is restricted.